How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Agicap is all about tackling real-world finance challenges head on.
 Not finding a problem for a solution!
 Benefits of using our software include:

-Better liquidity management and fewer surprises.
-With accurate forecasting, companies can optimise their cash deployment and avoid costly emergency borrowing.
+With accurate forecasting, companies can optimize their cash deployment and avoid costly emergency borrowing.
 Agicap customers typically reduce overdraft fees by up to 91% compared to companies using manual forecasting methods.

-Improved team collaboration and reporting accuracy.
-Centralised platforms like ours eliminate version control issues and ensure all stakeholders work from the same accurate data.
+Centralized platforms like ours eliminate version control issues and ensure all stakeholders work from the same accurate data.
 See how our customers achieve better cash processes.

 How to choose the right tool for cash flow planning